tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 ***

 ## Dragonbreath
-**Weapon (Scattergun)**
+**Weapon (scattergun or shotgun)**
 *T2*

 A fierce, draconic design adorns this gun, and it glows with the power like the great wyrm whose likeness it was made to resemble.
 You gain a +1 bonus to attack and damage rolls you make using this weapon.
-This weapon’s scatter damage deals a different type other than bludgeoning that is dependent on the dragon it was modeled after.
+This weapon’s damage deals a different type other than bludgeoning that is dependent on the dragon it was modeled after.

 | Dragon Color       | Damage Type |
 |--------------------|-------------|